Why Your Small Business Doesn't Need WordPress

 Cost.
 WordPress hosting: $5 to $50/month.
 Premium plugins: $200 to $500/year.
 Maintenance plan: $50 to $200/month.
 Over 3 years: $1,000 to $8,000 in recurring costs.
 Static hosting: $0.
 Recurring costs: $0.

-A small business website needs to: load fast on mobile, rank in search results, display your services clearly, capture leads through a contact form, and look professional.
+A small business website needs to: load fast on mobile, rank in search results, display your services, capture leads through a contact form, and look professional.
 That is it.

 None of these requirements need a database.
 None need server-side code.
 None need a plugin ecosystem.
 A well-built static site handles all of them with less complexity, better performance, and zero recurring costs.

 Contact forms?
 Formspree handles form submissions for free (up to 50/month).
 Analytics?
 GA4 is a script tag.
 SEO?
-Title tags, meta descriptions, and schema markup are HTML — they do not require Yoast.
+Title tags, meta descriptions, and schema markup are HTML: they do not require Yoast.
 Blog?
-Generate posts from data during the build process, like we describe in our programmatic SEO guide.
+Generate posts from data during the build process, like we describe in our static sites vs WordPress comparison.

 When WordPress Does Make Sense